-Cellular communication is a complex process involving various biochemical steps with several molecules functioning as messengers between cells, or even, inside a single cell.
-In multicellular organisms, like humans, cells are crowded together and surrounded by extracellular fluid, in which most cellular messengers travel to reach target cells.
-To accomplish this, cells use various signaling mechanisms to perform thousands of different functions.
-Among these, the paracrine signaling is a mechanism in which the sender cell secretes a molecule that acts on a receiver cell in close proximity of the sender cell.
-In a paracrine pathway, the signaling molecule never enters the bloodstream.
-In contrast, the endocrine system involves secretion of a molecule by the sender cell followed by the messenger molecule circulating in the bloodstream before acting on a distant receiver cell.
-Another signaling mechanism is the autocrine mechanism.
-This pathway functions by the secretion and reception of a messenger molecule by a single cell.
-Another mechanism of communication is juxtacrine signaling, in which cells communicate by direct contact which each other.
-All these signals influence the behavior of receiver cells, regulating physiologic processes such as metabolism, transport, motility, division, and growth.
+Cellular communication is a complex process involving various biochemical steps and many different messenger molecules between cells and organs.
+Cells in the human body are highly specialized and they use various signaling mechanisms to perform different functions.
+Paracrine signaling is a mechanism in which the one cell secretes a molecule that acts on the second cell in close proximity.
+The signaling molecule may never enter the bloodstream.
+In contrast, the endocrine signaling involves the secretion of a molecule by the one cell, into the bloodstream.
+The signaling molecule can travel in the blood and bind to the receptor on the effector cell.
+Autocrine pathway functions by the secretion and reception of a messenger molecule by a single cell.
+Juxtacrine signaling is a form of cell communication by direct contact.
+All these signals influence the behavior of the effector cells.
+These behaviors include regulating physiologic processes such as metabolism, transport, motility, division, and growth.

 The interaction between a messenger molecule and the target cell is just the beginning of a complex cascade of events that happens intracellularly.
 Most of the cellular messengers exert their effect through the interaction with a specific receptor coupled to the lipid membrane.
 There are also intracellular receptors which interact with lipophilic molecules that diffuse through the lipid membrane in both directions, without the help of transport proteins.

-The GPCR is the largest class of membrane coupled receptors, composed of a seven transmembrane segment and a heterotrimeric G protein, ligands range from subatomic particles, like photons, to ions and finally, complex molecules, like proteins.
-The ligand binding site of GPCRs are located on extracellular surface membranes, on intracellular surface interacts with heterotrimeric G proteins, those have three subunits (alpha, beta, and gamma).
-When ligand interacts with specific GPCR, heterotrimeric G protein dissociates into alpha subunit and beta-gamma dimer; the alpha subunit gets classified according to its function as G-alpha-s, G-alpha-i, G-alpha-q, and G-alpha-12.
-The s type alpha subunit leads to stimulation of enzyme adenylyl cyclase and a consequent increase in cAMP.
-This second messenger interacts with other effector molecules, making a complex signaling cascade.
-The i type alpha subunit inhibits adenylyl cyclase and results in cAMP depletion due to the tonic phosphodiesterase activity.
-The q type alpha subunit activates the phospholipase C; it cleaves phosphatidylinositol 4,5-bisphosphate (PIP2) into inositol 1,4,5-trisphosphate (IP3) and diacylglycerol (DAG).
-These molecules act as second messengers, the release of calcium by endoplasmic reticulum is due to IP3; DAG activates protein kinase C, which causes phosphorylation of many proteins.
+The GPCR is the largest class of membrane coupled receptors, composed of a seven-transmembrane segment and a heterotrimeric G protein.
+Ligands of GPCR can be light, ions, or complex proteins.
+The ligand-binding site of GPCRs is located on extracellular surface membranes.
+The intracellular surface interacts with heterotrimeric G proteins.
+G proteins have three subunits (alpha, beta, and gamma).
+When ligand interacts with specific GPCR, heterotrimeric G protein dissociates into alpha subunit and beta-gamma dimer.
+The alpha subunit is classified into three categories based on its function: Gs, Gi, and Gq.
+The Gs alpha subunit leads to the stimulation of enzyme adenylyl cyclase.
+Adenylyl cyclase converts ATP to cyclic adenosine monophosphate (cAMP).
+The cAMP is a second messenger that activates protein kinase A and also interacts with other effector molecules.
+The Gi alpha subunit inhibits adenylyl cyclase.
+It results in cAMP depletion due to the tonic phosphodiesterase activity.
+The Gq alpha subunit activates the phospholipase C (PLC).
+PLC cleaves phosphatidylinositol 4,5-bisphosphate (PIP2) into inositol 1,4,5-trisphosphate (IP3) and diacylglycerol (DAG).
+These molecules act as second messengers.
+IP3 causes the release of calcium from the endoplasmic reticulum, and DAG activates protein kinase C. Protein kinase C can phosphorylate many other proteins.

-The RTK are usually single transmembrane polypeptide chains with an intracellular tyrosine kinase domain, RTKs are involved widely in embryonic development and other important roles in adult life.
+The RTK are usually single transmembrane polypeptide chains with an intracellular tyrosine kinase domain, RTKs are involved widely in embryonic development and play essential roles in growth and proliferation of cells.
 Examples of RTKs are insulin receptor, vascular endothelial growth factor receptor, nerve growth factor receptor, and fibroblast growth factor receptor.

-Embryonic development is a complex process requiring billions of cells to function in unison in an effort to form a single living organism.
+Embryonic development is a complex process requiring billions of cells to function in unison to form a single living organism.
 This intricate process necessitates all of these cells to communicate with one another.
 Many signaling pathways are involved in this dynamic process.
 Studies have shown that proteins expressed by the WNT gene family are important messengers involved in embryonic development, cell migration, cell fate determination, and cell polarity.
-These messenger molecules are secreted glycoproteins that interact with specific types of GPCRs: the frizzled receptors.
+These genes are code for glycoproteins that interact with specific types of GPCRs: the frizzled receptors.

-Long-range signaling: after a sender cell secretes a messenger molecule, this one travel into the bloodstream a long distance throughout the body, to reach the specific receptor on the membrane of the receiver cell.
-This is called endocrine signaling, hormones of the endocrine system are the best example of long-range signaling, for example, epinephrine, secreted by the adrenal medulla, once in the bloodstream, it can interact with many receptors (adrenoceptors), distributed in several tissues, including the heart, blood vessels, lungs, liver, and kidneys.
+Endocrine signaling: Hormones are signaling molecules that travel in the bloodstream throughout the body, to reach the specific receptor on the membrane of the effector cell or bind to the receptor intracellularly.
+Long-range signaling is also is called endocrine signaling.
+Hormones of the endocrine system are the best example of long-range signaling.
+For example, epinephrine is secreted by the adrenal medulla into the blood.
+In the bloodstream, it can interact with many receptors (alpha and beta-adrenergic receptors).
+These receptors are distributed in several tissues, including the heart, blood vessels, lungs, liver, and kidneys.
 Adrenoceptors belong to GPCR superfamily and divide into alpha and beta.
 Further subdivided as alpha-1, alpha-2, beta-1, beta-2 and beta-3.
-They regulate several physiological processes, like blood pressure, heart rate and vasoconstriction.
-Another example is the hormone erythropoietin, secreted by specialized cells in the kidney, with the objective to stimulate erythroid progenitor cells in the bone marrow to produce more erythrocytes, a process called erythropoiesis.
+They regulate several physiological processes, like blood pressure, heart rate, and vasoconstriction.
+Another example is the hormone erythropoietin, secreted by specialized cells in the kidney.
+It stimulates erythroid progenitor cells in the bone marrow to produce more erythrocytes (erythropoiesis).

 Disturbances that increase or decrease the production of cellular messengers, hormones in this case, usually lead to pathologic states that affect many organs and systems, because their pleiotropic effects throughout the body, at the cellular level hormones can affect cell division, differentiation, migration, and apoptosis.
-On a more complex level that comprises organs and systems, hormones can regulate blood pressure, glucose levels, digestion, growth, production of red blood cells, menstrual cycle and much more processes, which is the reason why clinical manifestations are so varied.
+On a more complex level that comprises organs and systems, hormones can regulate blood pressure, glucose levels, digestion, growth, production of red blood cells, menstrual cycle, and many more processes, which is the reason why clinical manifestations are so varied.
+Drugs targeting the receptors to modify the signal transduction pathways are being used every day in practice.
+For example, fenoldopam is a D1 (GsPCR) agonist used for hypertensive emergencies, tamsulosin is alpha1 (GqPCR) antagonist used for benign prostatic hyperplasia, desmopressin is V2 (GsPCR) agonist is used for bedwetting, epoetin is EPO agonist (JAK/STAT pathway) used for anemia associated with chronic kidney disease, and glucagon (GsPCR) injections to treat hypoglycemia.

 Although abnormal production is the most common mechanism of disease, is not the only one, there exist other mechanisms that involve different stages of the signaling process, as we saw before, signaling process entails production, secretion, and reception of the messenger; disruption of any of these processes lead to alteration in signaling.